ibm-js/delite/docs/activationTracker.md

 delite/activationTracker is a utility module that is used to track and manage active widgets on a page.

-At any point in time there is a set of (for lack of a better word) "active" or "activationTrackered" widgets, meaning the currently activationTrackered widget and that widget's ancestors.
+At any point in time there is a set of (for lack of a better word) "active" or "focused" widgets, meaning the currently focused widget and that widget's ancestors.
 "Ancestor" can mean either DOM ancestor (ex: TextBox → Form), or a logical parent-child relationship (ex: TooltipDialog → DropDownButton).